seize the ribbon

 He died on 4/15/10 but before this time he helped Seize the Ribbon form a plan for a foundation that would help fight Bladder Cancer.

-When Seize the Ribbon became active in fundraising and decided to fund Bladder Cancer Research they found Dr. Phillips (who had been part of Robert’s Urology team) and Dr. Konno working on bladder cancer research in NY Medical College.
-Their work was/ is the innovative and progressive treatment of Bladder Cancer with research work in both molecular and herbal approaches to bladder cancer treatments.
+When Seize the Ribbon became active in fundraising and decided to fund Bladder Cancer Research they asked Dr. Phillips (who had been part of Robert’s Urology team) and Dr. Konno working on bladder cancer research in NY Medical College.
+Their work was/ is innovative and progressive treatment of Bladder Cancer with research work in both molecular and herbal approaches to bladder cancer treatments.

 A mission was formed not long after Robert’s death that involved family and friends working without compensation to raise money each year to continue to support the doctors in their ground breaking research.